4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/09-Creating_your_first_function/README.md

 # `09` Creating Your First Function

-To define a function, you have to understand its structure fisrt.
+To define a function, you have to understand its structure first.
 For example:

 ```js
 function function_name (param1, param2, ...) {